Career Center Resources for Alumni

 Stay Connected and Make a Difference

-- Posting a job directly through JobConnect, the Career Center’s Web-based posting system.
-Whether you’re looking to conduct on-campus interviews, advertise an internship, or post a job the Career Center is eager to support your hiring needs.
+Whether you are looking to conduct on-campus interviews, advertise an internship, or post an employment opportunity, the Career Center is eager to support your hiring needs.

-- Sharing your expertise through an informational interview.
+- Share your expertise through an informational interview.
 Consider hosting students for a day at your place of employment or even consider sponsoring a networking reception.

-- Scheduling on-campus interviews, participate in job fairs, and career related events.
+- Schedule on-campus interviews, participate in job fairs, employer panels, and career-related events.

 How the Career Center Can Help You